 Unfortunately, there's no test that can determine your exact dopamine level.
-Instead, the doctor will review your medical history and evaluate your symptoms and lifestyle to determine whether you may be suffering from a condition related to having a lower level of dopamine.
+Instead, the doctor will review your medical history and evaluate your symptoms and lifestyle to determine whether you may be going through a condition related to having a lower level of dopamine.